CliniQG4QA: Generating Diverse Questions for Domain Adaptation of Clinical Question Answering: Introduction

-More importantly, we systematically demonstrate the strong capability of \model for improving QA performance on new contexts by evaluating it on a set of QA pairs that we ask human experts to annotate on MIMIC-III.
+By performing comprehensive analyses, we show that the proposed QPP module can substantially help generate much more diverse types of questions (e.g., ``When'' and ``Why'' questions).
+More importantly, we systematically demonstrate the strong capability of \model for improving QA performance on new contexts by evaluating it on our constructed MIMIC-III QA dataset.
 When using QA pairs automatically synthesized by our QPP-enhanced QG models as the training corpus, we are able to boost QA models' performance by up to 8\% in terms of Exact Match (EM), compared with their counterparts directly trained on the emrQA dataset.
 To further investigate why QG boosts QA, we provide both quantitative and qualitative analyses, indicating that QA models can benefit from seeing more target contexts as well as more diverse questions generated on them.